dddrrreee/cs240lx-22spr/labs/21-Zig/README.md

 4. Remove the dependencies on C++, LLVM, etc for building a self-hosted zig toolchain (also known as bootstrapping).
 For this to happen, they need the C backend to be working, and luckily right now it passes (1259/1374) 92% of the behavior tests.
 This is so that the flow for building a self hosted compiler from bootstrapping (i.e. maybe you only have a C compiler on the machine) can become much easier.
 The flow becomes
     - Use system C compiler to compile .c source files into zig1 executable
-    - Use zig1 executable to compile .zig source files into .c generated files
+    - Use zig1 executable to compile .zig source files into .c source files
-    - Use system C compiler to compile .c source files + generate .c files into zig2 executable
+    - Use system C compiler to compile generated .c source files into zig2 executable
     - Use zig2 executable to compile .zig source files into zig executable

 The above flow should sound familiar from our trusting-trust lab.